 Step 3 – Identify Lease Agreement Details

 5. Lease Agreement Date.
 Fill in the date you entered into the original lease or rental agreement.
-In most cases, this is the date you and the landlord signed the agreement.
+In most cases, you and the landlord signed the agreement.

 6. Property Address.
-Write the street (physical) address of the property you are leasing or renting.
+Write the street (physical) address of your leasing or renting property.
 Include any unit or apartment number, if applicable.

 Step 4 – Enter Vacate Details